dortania/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 ## Ivy Bridge and older CPU support (Pre-AVX 2.0)

 OpenCore Legacy Patcher supports booting and updates on these machines, a way to implement automatic dyld cache swap was added.
-However as previously stated, power management is currently non-functional which means the CPU and GPU may constantly run on higher clocks, causing more energy consumption, battery drain and higher temperatures.

 * Note: AVX 2.0 is required for Vega and Navi drivers, making these cards non-functional under Ventura when a Pre-AVX 2.0 CPU is used, which includes all classic Mac Pros.
 Therefore Polaris is the newest architecture functional with these machines.